tho20/Lyric-Generation-Model/README.md

 We tested a range of learning rates and different values for the embedding size and model size.
 We opted to stick with these parameters as the results we deemed were of sufficient quality.

 ## Results
+Quote of generated lyrics:

+map reactions, i don't warning stand every child and rain they say i can get down the dark don't tell me come in time you

+Things to notice:
+- Real words with few spelling mistakes
+- Coherent grammar
+- Line breaks that make sense
+- Does not often make actual sense

 ## Ethical Considerations